gdurelle/slimpay/README.md

 "profile"=>"https://api-sandbox.slimpay.net/alps/v1"}
 ```

-The key is the methods name you will call on the Slimpay class instance (here Base).
+The keys of this Hash are the methods name you can call on the class instance (here Slimpay::Base).
-The value is URL that will be used, with its arguments.
+The value is the URL that will be used, with its arguments.

 **Example:**

 ```ruby
 "get_orders"=>"https://api-sandbox.slimpay.net/orders{?creditorReference,reference}",
 ```

 The arguments will be _creditorReference_ and _reference_.
 You can give them as a Hash.
 See below for an example.